River Time, River Weather, River SkiesMarch 11, 2014

-It’s been said that rivers are earth’s wild renegades.
+River Time, River Weather, River Skies.
+It’s been said that rivers are the earth’s wild renegades.
 They’re one of the best places to experience nature at its most raw and most primal.
 This particularly goes for the elements.
-Some of the deepest tranquility as well as the most ferocious storms I’ve ever experienced have both revealed themselves in the river canyons of the southwest.
+Some of the deepest tranquility, as well as the most ferocious storms I’ve ever experienced, have both revealed themselves in the river canyons of the southwest.

 Monsoon season is quite a spectacle to behold.
 The first time I experienced a monsoon was in the Grand Canyon in 2005.
-It poured so hard that we couldn’t even see downstream more than a couple boat lengths, and so we had to pull over and hide under a rocky overhang until the storm subsided.
+It poured so hard that we couldn’t even see downstream more than a couple of boat lengths.
+We had to pull over and hide under a rocky overhang until the storm subsided.
 To this day I can’t remember ever seeing a wall of water like that.

-The one and only time I’ve ever seen snow on the river was in the summer of 2009, though it wasn’t the only time I saw snow in the desert summer.
-In fact, while driving to my first ever day of warehouse work at Holiday River Expeditions in the summer of 2008, I passed through a full-fledged blizzard while crossing Soldier Summit south of Salt Lake City.
+The one and only time I’ve ever seen snow on the river was in the summer of 2009.
+Though it wasn’t the only time I saw snow in the desert summer.
+While driving to my first ever day of warehouse work at Holiday River Expeditions in 2008, I passed through a full-fledged blizzard while crossing Soldier Summit south of Salt Lake City, UT.

-It’s not all violent natural phenomenon in the deep desert; as much as the storms I’ve seen and experienced have taken my breath away, the sunsets and tranquility are what will most stick with me.
+It’s not all violent natural phenomena in the deep desert.
+As much as the storms I’ve seen and experienced have taken my breath away, the sunsets and tranquility are what will most stick with me.

 Starry nights in southern Utah are unparalleled.
 Devoid of light pollution, the river canyons provide absolutely stunning vistas of the Milky Way, spiraling off into oblivion.
-Even the amateur stargazer can bag double-digit shooting stars on any given night with the right conditions and enough time, while the Perseides meteor shower in August gives watchers a veritable bombardment of visual stimulation into the late hours of the night.
+Even the amateur stargazer can bag double-digit shooting stars on any given night with the right conditions and enough time.
+While the Perseids meteor shower in August gives watchers a veritable bombardment of visual stimulation into the late hours of the night.

 Have no doubt that whatever your river trip holds in store, it will be an experience of nature beyond what you’ll find anywhere else.
 As always; remember to Go With The Flow.
 We’re looking forward to seeing you out there!